thomascamminady/sphericalquadpy/README.md

 functions.

 ## Summary of quadratures
-Integration of the indicator functin with different quadratures.
+Integration of the indicator function with different quadratures.
 Full portfolio of test cases further down.

 | Function | Convergence |
 | ------------- |:-------------:|